pdehaan/learningpathways/touch1.md

 - **(Video)** [Theming Sencha Frameworks with Sass and Compass (1:22:02)](http://www.sencha.com/learn/theming-sencha-frameworks-with-sass-and-compass/) <small style='color:#aaa;'>&mdash; _James Pearce_ on August 2, 2011</small>
   James Pearce takes you through setting up Sass and Compass to start theming Sencha Touch and Ext JS 4.

+- **(Blog)** [An Introduction to Theming Sencha Touch](http://www.sencha.com/blog/an-introduction-to-theming-sencha-touch/) <small style='color:#aaa;'>&mdash; _David Kaneda_ on December 17, 2010</small>
+  Sencha Touch has introduced a revolutionary new theming system, built on SASS and Compass, that allows you to create versions of our base theme custom tailored to your application and brand.

 - **(Video)** [SenchaCon 2010: Theming Sencha Touch (46:06)](http://docs.sencha.com/touch/1-1/#!/video/17879651) <small style='color:#aaa;'>&mdash; _David Kaneda_ on December 16, 2010</small>
   Sencha Touch features a novel theming system built on top of SASS & Compass.
 This session will show you how to quickly customize the look and feel of your application, extend core styles, and optimize your stylesheets to download faster.
 Lot of code samples and walkthroughs included.